 Healthy gums are important to your overall health.
 Tooth loss is an obvious problem if your gums are diseased, but unhealthy gums are also linked to serious conditions like heart disease, stroke, diabetes, and respiratory illnesses.
-This is why it’s important to practice proper oral hygiene and visit your dentist at Total Dental Care regularly to get gum care.
+This is why it’s important to practice proper oral hygiene and visit our dentist in Columbia, SC at Total Dental Care regularly to get gum disease treatment that you need.

 Gum disease starts with plaque buildup near the gumline.
 Bacteria in plaque irritate the soft tissues, causing inflammation and swelling.
 This early stage of gum disease is called gingivitis.
 If plaque is not removed and inflammation is left untreated, your gums may start to pull away from your teeth and form pockets.
 The pockets trap more bacteria, worsening the infection.
 Eventually, the bone supporting your teeth is destroyed, causing your teeth to loosen and fall out.

 Gum disease is most common in adults, but it can occur at any age.
-It’s important to visit your Columbia dentist regularly so he can spot the earliest signs of gum disease and reverse it with the right treatment.
+It’s important to visit your Columbia, SC dental office regularly so he can spot the earliest signs of gum disease and reverse it with the right treatment.
 See Dr. Forbes if you experience any of these symptoms: